raaynaldo/netlikuy-deploy-test/README.md

 ## Step One: Login to Netlify

-Click `New site from Git` in the home page after you are login.
+Click `New site from Git` on the home page after you are logged in.
 ![first-step](https://raw.githubusercontent.com/raaynaldo/netlikuy-deploy-test/main/screen-shoot/first-step.png)

 ## Step Two: Choose your git provider